fosslight/fosslight-guide-en/started/2_try/5_third-party.md

 2. Click the "Request Review" button in the upper right corner to request a review.

 ## (Admin Only) 3rd Party Review
-1. In the 3rd Party List, double-click the 3rd Party, which is Status: Request.
+1. In the 3rd Party List, double-click the 3rd Party, which is Status : Request.
 2. Click Review Start at the top right.
-    - Status: Changed to Review.
+    - Status : Changed to Review.
 3. Review the red warning message in the OSS table.
     - If there is a red warning message on the OSS table, confirmation is not possible.
     - To register as a new OSS, double-click the row and a new OSS registration pop-up filled in with the information of the row appears.